Federal Depository Library for U.S. Government Information

 - Maps, Atlases, Posters - Located in government documents map/atlas cases, stacks, or Louisiana Room (Louisiana USGS quadrangle maps)

-- Internet Access - Provided throughout the library at computers in the Reference Online Center, Library STEP labs, stand-alone stations and via wireless connections.
+- Internet Access - Provided throughout the Library at computers in the Reference Online Center (ROC Lab), STEP Lab, stand-alone stations and via wireless connections.
 Designated guest login information is provided for library workstations that require University authentication.